arendsee/rmonad/README.md

 ![Plot of a large rmonad pipeline](README-big-pipeline.png)

-## Contributing

-I am looking for collaborators.
-There are enough unsolved problems on the function graph side of rmonad to easily merit co-authorship.
-Similarly for the report generation handling.
-In addition, there are lots of smaller problems.
-See the next section for a partial summary.

-## rmonad v0.4.0 goals
+## rmonad v0.5.0 goals

- - [ ] Utility functions for extracting data from Rmonad objects

- - [ ] Fast `as.list` function for Rmonad objects.
-This currently takes several
-   seconds for pipelines with hundreds of nodes.

- - [ ] A more elegant data structure for representing the workflow graph.
-I want to replace my ad hoc, hand-rolled data structure with a dedicated graph library (perhaps DiagrammeR).

  - [ ] Record all operations, even those not run.
 Currently if an input to a node fails, the node is ignored.
 So the ultimate graph is truncated at the first error.

- - [ ] Full code regeneration from the `rmonad` object.
-Currently `rmonad` stores each node's code, but it loses information.

  - [ ] Add function to align two `rmonad` pipelines.
 This function would be the basis for `diff` and `patch` functions.
 Where a `patch` function takes an unevaluated `rmonad` object, aligns it to a broken pipeline, and resumes evaluation from the failing nodes using the patch object code.

+ - [ ] Full code regeneration from the `rmonad` object.
+Currently `rmonad` stores each node's code, but it loses information.

  - [ ] Store file and line number of all code.

- - [ ] Persistent caching of results

  - [ ] Job submission handling